-24. Once your approval has been revoked, you must:
+- 24. Once your approval has been revoked, you must:- - account for all of the outstanding GST in the period which you had been approved to account for payment basis until the date the revocation takes effects;

-- (i) account for all of the outstanding GST in the period which you had been approved to account for payment basis until the date the revocation takes effects. - (ii) You have to submit your tax due and payable according to the payment basis until the revocation date and account for invoice basis after the date of revocation, in the first return after the change takes effect. - (iii) You have to make adjustment of tax for the change in accounting basis as a result of the revocation on the effective date and the amount can be determined using the formula in Para 34.
+- submit your tax due and payable according to the payment basis until the revocation date and account for invoice basis after the date of revocation, in the first return after the change takes effect; - (iii) make adjustment of tax for the change in accounting basis as a result of the revocation on the effective date and the amount can be determined using the formula in Para 34.